 7. To unload your bike, release the support arm and lift the bike from the rack.
 Once the rack is empty, squeeze the silver handle to return it to the upright position.

 8. For your safety, please remain on the sidewalk until the bus leaves the stop.
-For the safety of other passengers, Metro operators cannot assist with loading or unloading bicycles.
+For the safety of other passengers, bus operators cannot assist with loading or unloading bicycles.